KennedyRyan-code/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines Displays the first ten lines of a file 6-third_line Displays the third line of a file 8-cwd_state writes into a file the result of the command
+5-firstlines Displays the first ten lines of a file 6-third_line Displays the third line of a file 8-cwd_state writes into a file the result of the command 9-duplicate_last_line Duplicates the last line of a file